Skip to main content

 caution

 Use your instance system code for the transformation.
-The one in the screenshot below is for demonstration only.

-In the 2nd step we need the following information from your identity provider:
+In the 2nd step, we need the following information from your identity provider:

 • Name - Identity Provider URI